• Skip to main content

 Wikimedia Commons

-Art revived in Florence in the 14th and 15th centuries prior to traveling to Rome and the Popes in the 15th, 16th, and 17th centuries.
+Art revived in Florence in the 14th and 15th centuries before moving to Rome and the popes in the 15th, 16th, and 17th centuries.
 The French would not have their moment in art until the 18th century.
-Rodin, often considered France’s greatest sculptor and a father of modern art didn’t emerge until the 19th century.
+Rodin, often considered France’s greatest sculptor and a father of modern art, didn’t emerge until the 19th century.

-Pierre Puget was very arguably France’s first great baroque sculptor that could “hang” with the Italians.
-His relief depicting Alexander the Great marching victoriously with his soldiers who overlook Diogenes the philosopher begging on the ground.
-Alexander depicted as humble stops and recognizes the philosopher who has a hatred for riches.
+Pierre Puget was arguably France’s first great baroque sculptor who could “hang” with the Italians.
+His relief depicts Alexander the Great marching victoriously with his soldiers who overlook Diogenes the philosopher begging on the ground.
+Alexander, portrayed as humble, stops and recognizes the philosopher who has a hatred for riches.

 8. Milo of Croton